 Vertex AI.
 A training pipeline, which is different than a general

-encapsulates training jobs with additional steps.
+encapsulates training jobs.
 To learn more about training

 pipelines, see Creating training pipelines